Miss-Rose/webpack/README.md

 2. type in terminal npm run start.
 It will run the client app in development mode.
 OR type npm run build - it create a build folder.
 You can see client app in http://localhost:3000
-Before starting the server cleate clienmt build
+Before starting the server create client build

 3. cd server
 4. type npm run start - to start a server OR